loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 }
 ```

 The path from the root node of the receipts tree to the receipt of interest is given by the receipt index.
-In the above case, the index is 0, so the verification algorithm with take the first of the 17 values of the branch node as the new expected root value and check it agains the last odd-length leaf node with a key of `0x30` and a value representing the RLP-encoded receipt data.
+In the above case, the index is 0, so the verification algorithm with take the first of the 17 values of the branch node as the new expected root value and check it against the last odd-length leaf node with a key of `0x30` and a value representing the RLP-encoded receipt data.
 For other examples, [check this out](https://github.com/loredanacirstea/statebridge/blob/495abc40596e7b4cad519131d16874fbc844bd79/contracts/test/data.js).

 The RLP-encoded receipt data has this form:
 ```solidity